hindercanrun/Nazi-Zombie-Farm-1.0/ISSUES.md

 - [  ] Zombies can bug out upstairs
 - [  ] Character voice lines can bug out
 - [x] Pause menu background becoming transparent when you clicked on GAME OPTIONS or SOUND
+- [ ] Some menus are unused or need fixing